Each accepted applicant will be proceeded in the following order:

 If an applicant is involved in litigation, said applicant will be placed in a pending status until all civil litigation has been concluded.
 The applicant will be required to bring a certified photocopy of documentation from the respective jurisdiction where the proceedings were held, and indicating that all proceedings have concluded.

-Currently, the annual salary for an entry-level Police Officer is $34,600 per annum ($2884.00 per month).
-Applicants hired with a P.O.S.T.
-Certificate and receiving State Supplemental Pay will receive $40,600.00 per annum, inclusive of State Supplemental Pay ($3,383.00 per month).
+Currently, the annual salary for an entry-level Police Officer is $40,600 per annum.
+After one year, with state supplemental, pay increases to $46,600.
 Officers are paid biweekly, working an 80-hour pay period with alternating weekends off.

 Vacation is earned at the following rate; 6 months but less than 5 years, 96 hours; 5 years but less than 10 years, 120 hours; 10 years but less than 15 years, 144 hours; 15 years but less than 20 years, 168 hours; 20 years and over, 192 hours.
 The initial earning of leave and future increases will begin on the first day of the first pay period after completion of 6 months of continuous service and thereafter, the applicable continuous service anniversary date.